-All emergency services are affected by silent, hang-up calls and abandoned 112 calls.
-It is very difficult for call takers to decide whether these types of calls are real emergency calls or not.
-The number of these calls is enormous and the vast majority are not real emergency calls.
+All emergency services are affected by silent, hang-up and abandoned 112 calls.
+It is very difficult for call-takers to decide whether these types of calls are real emergency calls or not.
+The number of these calls is enormous, and the vast majority are not genuine emergency calls.

-The objective of this Operations document is to describe possible cases where silent, hang-up and abandoned 112 calls correspond to real emergencies, assemble all information about this issue and outline some of the 'best practices' from the authorities' perspective.
-This document is in some aspects linked to the "False Emergency Calls" EENA Operations document where cases of abuse and misuse of 112 are detailed.
+The objective of this document is to describe possible cases where silent, hang-up and abandoned 112 calls correspond to real emergencies, assemble all information about this issue and outline some of the best practices from the authorities' perspective.
+This document is linked to the "False Emergency Calls" EENA document, where cases of abuse and misuse of 112 are detailed.